 At Wrekin View Primary School we value the abilities and achievements of all our pupils, and are committed to providing, for each pupil, the best possible environment for learning.
 We acknowledge that a few pupils may require help throughout their time in school, while others may need a little extra support for a short period of time to help them overcome more temporary needs.
 If these pupils are to achieve their full potential, we must recognise this and plan accordingly.

 Wrekin View Primary School aims to provide all pupils with strategies for dealing with their needs in a supportive environment, and to give them meaningful access to the full curriculum.
 Our aim is to enable all pupils with SEND to develop strategies and skills to prepare them for life beyond Wrekin View.

-The school has appointed Mrs Amanda Weaving as an Inclusion Manager and Special Educational Needs and Disabilities Co-ordinator (SENDCo) and she is responsible for the day to day operation of the school's SEND policy.
+The school has appointed Mrs. Hollie Taylor-Ward as an Inclusion Manager and Special Educational Needs and Disabilities Co-ordinator (SENCO) and she is responsible for the day to day operation of the school's SEND policy.

 The governing body has appointed a designated governor, Mrs. Jane Siddons, to monitor the provision of Special Educational Needs in the school.
 Regular meetings take place and governors are well informed about the provision for pupils with SEND at school.
-The school is part of the Learning Community Trust (LCT) and the 'LCT SEND Vision and Expectations' document underpins the main principles of SEND provision within the school.
+The school is part of the Learning Community Trust (LCT).